hayhay33/950/syllabus.md

 | Team technical communication       |             |
 | **Total**                          |     **000**    |

+We are working on assignments.
+They will all be listed on Canvas!

 In general, the grading is close to 50/50 technical and tech comm and 50/50 individual and group.
 Certain assignments may be technical only, and some assignments may be tech comm only.
 Final letter grades will be assigned at the end of term and will be based on the points you have earned vs. the total points available in the class.
 We will grade on a “straight scale”:

 |                       |                  |